After many years spent teaching kids to “toughen up,” we now know that kids’ emotions matter.

 Everyday life provides multiple opportunities to teach kids about emotions.
 Even simply commenting on emotions when reading a book or watching TV together – “he sure looks angry,” “why do you think she’s frowning?” – can go a long way in teaching your kid about emotions.
 Resources such as “The Emotions Game” is a fun and sure way to get your child to open up about his or her emotions in a fun way.

-This post was first published on parent.com
+An earlier version of this post was published on parent.com